evevision/evevision/README.md

 # The era of having to leave EVE to play EVE is over.

 If you play EVE, you are probably used to having to alt+tab to web-based tools every single time you play.
-These tools are one of the many things that makes EVE Online unique.
+These tools are part of what makes EVE Online unique.
 However, it also ruins the immersion of the beautiful world CCP built.

 EveVision is a EULA-legal way to extend the UI of EVE Online, bringing the tools you love directly into the game client.